FOREX-Dollar mixed after Fed, BOJ messages

 greenback to a nearly 4-week low of 100.10 yen in Asian trading.

-But there were also three votes for a rise in rates on the
+But there were also already three votes for a rise in rates

 "The announcement constitutes a 'hawkish hold'," said Kit